CoppolaFrancesco/CADD-workflow/README.md

 <p align="center">
 <em>Schematic view of the workflow and one of the best candidates (id-num 25)</em>
 </p>

 All the outputs are provided for a dataset of ≈300 molecules for an alternative inhibitor of CDK2.

-There are two ways to utilize this workflow: one involves automated bash.sh commands for both Vina and Boltz, along with extracting several candidates with additional properties.
-The second would be to follow the documentation file and run each step separately to have precise control over each step.
+There are two ways to utilize this workflow:

+- One way involves running the automated bash commands for both Vina and Boltz, which also add several additional properties to the candidates.
+- The second would be to follow the [Docs/documentations.md](Docs/documentations.md) file and run each step separately to have precise control over each step.
 In both cases, the commands (.py or .sh) must be executed with a previously activated environment, as outlined below.

 # Environments and Installations